La Maison Moderne

 Cap d Antibes, Cote d'Azur, France

-Book from GBP Book from £305 per night
+Book from GBP 300

-A stylish villa with a cool pool on the magical Cap d’Antibes, close to Keller Beach (sleeps 6-8)
+A stylish villa with a cool pool on the magical Cap d’Antibes, close to lovely Keller Beach (sleeps 6-8)

-A stylish villa with a cool pool on the magical Cap d’Antibes, close to Keller Beach (sleeps 6-8)
+A stylish villa with a cool pool on the magical Cap d’Antibes, close to lovely Keller Beach (sleeps 6-8)

 The Cap may be tiny, but here is proof that small is beautiful.
 The dreamy pine-clad peninsular separates Antibes from Juan-Les-Pins and ticks to a slower beat than the rest of the Côte d’Azur.
 It was developed by European nobility in the 19th century, painted by Monet and Picasso, then colonised by film stars, who made it their summer playground.
 It retains a feel for its own past and occasionally you get the impression you’re walking through a Jean-Luc Goddard movie.
 Those looking for a taste of the old Riviera will love it.